yuja/jj/docs/core_tenets.md

    graph.
 The working copy is just one way of editing commits.
  * Pluggable storage: Must be easy to integrate with different commit storage, virtual file systems and more.
- * Git-interop: Git is everywhere.
-We need to have good interop to be adopted.
+ * Git-interoperability: Git is everywhere.
+We need to have good interoperability to be adopted.
  * All operations must be able to scale to Google-scale repos (lots of commits, lots of files): Laziness is important, must avoid accessing data unnecessarily.